khaldoun-xyz/standard/README.md

 ## What we ask from you

-We have one big idea: *It is our life's work to integrate new ideas and to discard old ones.*
+This is a big idea: *Find your base and expand it.*

-During your time with us, we will continuously invite you to think about the structure in your life and whether it serves you.
+During your time with us, we will continuously invite you to think about the structure in your life.
 We want to help you integrate tools, ideas, habits, systems and skills that build on each other.
 While each human looks deceptively similar, some people have spent years building a strong foundation that lets them do things that